risawitama/verbose-potato/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## How do you find Will Smith in the snow?
+Look for fresh prints.